Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 The chart handles most environment variables required, but see the [API readme](https://docs.flagsmith.com/deployment/hosting/locally-api#environment-variables) for all available configuration options.
-These can be set using `api.extraEnv`, eg:
+These can be set using `api.extraEnv`, eg in the `charts/flagsmith/values.yaml` file:

 ```yaml
 api: